Militariarg.com

 Picture

-In the photo above, my interpretation of the Prototype presented by the Thale factory, along with my replica of the export helmet from the DDR.
+In the photo above, my interpretation of the Prototype presented by the Thale factory on the right, along with my replica of the DDR "Gerät 605" Export M82 on the left.
 The latter was manufactured in series in the 80s for export to satellite countries or USSR allies.
 Despite being a modern-produced helmet, there are very few in the militaria market or in the hands of collectors.
 For this reason I decided to make a replica based on photographs.
+The shell design is a variant of the M56 (BII) but maintains the same type of Y-shape chinstrap* (Type-33, Becker system).

 Picture